fadookie/fadookie.github.io/_works/twities.md

       https://eliotlash.s3.amazonaws.com/mainsite/wp-content/uploads/Screen-Shot-2013-03-03-at-4.22.48-AM-150x150.png
     medium: >-
       https://eliotlash.s3.amazonaws.com/mainsite/wp-content/uploads/Screen-Shot-2013-03-03-at-4.22.48-AM-300x300.png
+    cover_alt: >-
+      Screenshot of "Twities" showing a cityscape made of Twitter accounts.
+The avatar for each account is shown on the top of their building and tiled as "windows" on the sides.
+Very large skyscrapers are shown in the center surrounded by a ring of much shorter buildings and then a bunch of nearly flat ones, connected by small roads, green grass, and a blue sky (ha ha.)
   media: []
 ---
 <p>Visualizes the people you follow on Twitter as a 3D cityscape.
 The size of the building for that person corresponds to how many followers they have.</p>
-<p>I was inspired to program this based on <a href="https://twitter.com/eliot_l/status/214213367336927232">some tweets</a>&nbsp;from my friend <a href="http://aliendovecote.com/">Porpentine</a>.
-She provided creative input throughout development and made pixel art for the ground.</p>
+<p>I was inspired to program this based on <a href="https://twitter.com/eliot_l/status/214213367336927232">some tweets</a>&nbsp;from <a href="https://xrafstar.monster">Porpentine</a> (Link may be NSFW.)
+They provided creative input throughout development and made pixel art for the ground.</p>
-<p>Just a little polish remains until I'd be comfortable releasing it.
-The source code has been public since day one, feel free to play with it if you can get it to compile under the latest Processing!
-(I was using some weird nightly to make this and I had to hack in some of the GL texture parameter stuff.)</p>
+<p>I never made an official release of this, although the source code has been public since day one.
+Feel free to play with it if you can get it to compile under the latest Processing!
+(I was using some weird nightly to make this and I had to hack in some of the GL texture parameter stuff.)
+Although I think you'd have to pay for Twitter API access these days and I can't recommend that.</p>